RunKingProgram/HiRRM/README.md

 3. Use "explorer.exe ."
 Command to management files just like Windows OS.

-4. you can use the same command above to install HiRRM
+4. you can use the same command above to install HiRRM.

 ## 2. Usage